What Are Blood Clots?

 Supplements to Prevent Blood Clots

-Lifestyle can go a long way in preventing blood clots.
+Lifestyle can go a long way in preventing them.
 There are also several beneficial supplements that can contribute to a healthy circulatory system, including:

 - Acai Berry: This superfood is packed with antioxidants and other great things for your circulatory system.
 These berries are rich in polyphenols, whichs studies have linked to improved cardiovascular health and decreased levels of bad (LDL) cholesterol.
 There is also evidence to suggest that anthocyanins— the compound that gives acai berries the rich purple color— have additional protective benefits (x, x).